-Frequently Asked Questions
+Some of Our Frequently Asked Questions

-Designed for trucks, vans and sport utility vehicles 2″ x 2″ receiver hitch opening
+- Designed for trucks, vans and sport utility vehicles 2″ x 2″ receiver hitch opening

-Rated up to 12,000 lbs GTW and 1,000 TW
+- Rated up to 12,000 lbs GTW and 1,000 TW

-Works with all Class III and IV accessories
+- Works with all Class III and IV accessories

-Class I and Class II (1-1/4″) hitch accessories can be used in a Class IV hitch with use of a reducer sleeve.
+- Class I and Class II (1-1/4″) hitch accessories can be used in a Class IV hitch with use of a reducer sleeve.

-Designed for heavy-duty trucks or vans to tow larger trailers
+- Specially designed to handle heavy duty towing with trucks or vans to tow larger trailers

-2-1/2″ x 2-1/2″ receiver hitch opening
+- 2-1/2″ x 2-1/2″ receiver hitch opening

-With a weight distribution system you can handle up to 18,000 lbs with 1,800 lbs of tongue weight
+- With a weight distribution system you can handle up to 18,000 lbs with 1,800 lbs of tongue weight

 What Size Drop Hitch Do You Need?